Portugal Tax for Brazilian Retirees: What Changes in 2026

 Portugal's Standard Progressive Tax Scale in 2026

 Portuguese residents who do not qualify for a special tax regime pay IRS (Imposto sobre o Rendimento de Pessoas Singulares) on their global income using a progressive scale.
-In 2026, the rates are:
+The standard rates can reach 48% for higher-income earners; the effective outcome depends on taxable income and applicable deductions.

 That is substantially higher than what NHR users paid, and it requires explicit planning — both in how you structure your income withdrawals and in how you handle the mandatory declaration of departure from Brazil.